forcedotcom/salesforcedx-icons/README.md

 <i class="codicon codicon-add"></i>
 ```

-> !
-Note that Seti has two values passed in the class name.
+> **Note:** Seti has two values passed in the class name.
 One for language and one for the .ext. `apex` gives you the right icon, `cls` gives you the right color.

 <br>